Join the ASCL Open Data Project for Schools

 Regulations stipulate that admission and attendance registers must be preserved for three-years.
 Despite this, historical trends aren’t analysed.

 This valuable dataset is not used to its full potential.

 We want to change the way attendance is recorded reported and acted on in schools.
 Working with ASCL’s network of school leaders we have the opportunity to change the way attendance data is used in schools for the better, helping schools to tackle persistent absence and spot patterns before they become a major problem.

-Enrol your school on the Open Schools Data Project using the form above to get started.
+Enrol your school on the Open Data Project for Schools – click here to get started.

-The Open Schools Data Project is a first of its kind initiative to transform the way schools record and manage attendance and behavioural patterns.
+The Open Data Project for Schools is a first of its kind initiative to transform the way schools record and manage attendance and behavioural patterns.
 Our ambition is to connect schools nationwide to facilitate communication and sharing, and ultimately improve the education sector as a whole.

 Introduction to Attendance: